There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 The white oak borer beetle, also called Goes tigrinus, is one of the most common types of beetle in North Carolina.

-It gets its name from a black dot on each wing cover which looks like an arrowhead or tiger.
+It gets its name from a black dot on each wing cover, resembling an arrowhead or tiger.
 It can be distinguished from other beetles by its shiny blue-green color with black dots on its wing covers.

 The white oak borer beetle typically lays eggs and burrows into dead hardwood trees.
 This includes many different types of oaks, chestnut, and hickory trees.

-When it becomes mature, it will bore out galleries within the tree and lay eggs within these galleries.
-The larvae then feed on inner bark tissue until they pupate and emerge as adults.
+When it becomes mature, it will bore out galleries within the tree and lay eggs within them.
+The larvae feed on inner bark tissue until they pupate and emerge as adults.

 We are still on our list of the different types of beetles in North Carolina, and we have Whirligigs.
 These are among the most commonly found beetles in North Whirligig Creek at NC State University.